Get

 black cat

 Depending on where you are in the world, black cats can be considered good luck or bad luck.
-They were once considered gods but some superstitions state that they are witches in disguise.
-As well as superstitions, black cats are the subject of many myths, including that they produce more Fel d1 protein, which is what causes allergic reactions in cat allergy sufferers.
+They were once considered gods, but some superstitions state that they are witches in disguise.
+As well as superstitions, black cats are the subject of many myths, including that they produce more Fel d1 protein, which is the main allergen that causes cat allergies in susceptible people.

 Read on for some intriguing myths about cats, including their likely origins, as well as some verifiable facts.